Art Nouveau in Brussels: Other notable Brussels architects

-Painting and Sgraffito
+Painting and sgraffito

 One particular aspect of Brussels' Art Nouveau was the use of sgraffito for exterior or interior decoration.
 This was a technique invented during the Renaissance, involving applying layers of tinted plaster to a damp wall.
-It was used in particular by architect Paul Hankar on the facades of houses.
-The artist-decorator Paul Cauchie made sgraffito for the facade of his own residence, as did the painter Albert Ciamberlani.
+It was used in particular by architect Paul Hankar on the façades of houses.
+The artist-decorator Paul Cauchie made sgraffito for the façade of his own residence, as did the painter Albert Ciamberlani.

 Glass art

 Glass art was a medium in which Art Nouveau found new and varied ways of expression.
-Intense amount of experimentation went on to find new effects of transparency and opacity: in engraving with cameo, double layers, and acid engraving, a technique which permitted production in series.
+Intense amount of experimentation went on to find new effects of transparency and opacity: in engraving with cameo, double layers, and acid engraving, a technique that permitted production in series.
 Philippe Wolfers (1858–1929), whose store was located in Brussels, was one of the pioneers of the style.
 He not only created vases in organic and floral forms, but also jewellery, bronzes, lamps, glassware, and other decorative objects, produced mostly for the leading Belgian glass factory of Val Saint Lambert.
 Wolfers was noted particularly for creating works of symbolist glass, often with metal decoration attached.

 Another feature of Brussels' Art Nouveau was the use of stained glass windows with that style of floral themes in residential salons.
 Victor Horta used stained glass windows, combined with ceramics, wood and iron decoration with similar motifs, to create a harmony between functional elements and decoration, making a unified work of art or Gesamtkunstwerk ("total work of art").
 One example is the stained glass window of the doorway of the Hôtel van Eetvelde (1895).